 Horses, raw talent and the ability to mitigate the variables will determine who wins this one.
 For us, there’s a reason Clay Tryan and Jade Corkill have been the virtual wire-to-wire regular season standings leaders.
 They’ve got what it takes.

 Our expert, however, sees a twist this year.

 “I’m going to go with Trevor and Travis,” eight-time World Champion Joe Beaver said.
 “I think Clay Tryan is the best header in the business right now and Jade Corkill is the heelingest guy that there is, but I think Trevor will win the steer roping and the team roping this year.
 Trevor and Travis will be the champion team.
 Travis never has won one, and if he gets in that position he’ll be ready and Trevor will get him there.”

 It’s our contention that argument could be made for nearly all the teams entered this year.
 Beaver may know something we don’t, but we’re breaking from his pick to stay with the defending champs.

 His comments about Tryan and Corkill simply ring too true.
 They are in their prime—individually and as a team.
-We think they hold a slight advantage over the field: not just in money earned coming in, but in horsepower, talent and experience.
+We think they hold a slight advantage over the field: not just in money earned coming in, but in horses, talent and experience.
 To be sure, it’s not a huge advantage and seeing any two names from the above list engraved on the buckles after 10 days of roping will be no surprise, but Tryan and Corkill just have too many of the tools to pick against.